jhsiao999/singleCell-method/README.md

 ### 4. Adding and committing local files

-*git add -f --all* forces add all local files ot the remote directory. *-f* force option overrides *.gitignore*.
-Following the steps below, you can now see the local files on github.com.
+*git add --all* add all local files to the remote directory, except for files listed in *.gitignore*.

 ```
-git add -f --all
+git add --all
 git commit -m "first commit"
 git push -u origin master
 ```